Published on by

 ExamplesExamples

 Base Form“She eats vegetables.”
-“I watch movies.”
+“I watch videos.”

 A learner who wants to identify verbs accurately should presumably be aware of the following list of common verb-forming prefixes and suffixes and these seven verb forms.